AMSP-04/NETN-CBRN/README.md

 The specification is based on IEEE 1516 High Level Architecture (HLA) Object Model Template (OMT) and is primarily intended to support interoperability in a federated simulation (federation) based on HLA.
 A Federation Object Model (FOM) Module is used to specify how data is represented and exchanged in the federation.
 The NETN-CBRN FOM module is available as an XML file for use in HLA-based federations.

-The NETN-CBRN FOM module covers:

-1. CBRN Source release modelling
-2. CBRN Detector modelling
-3. CBRN Effects modelling
-4. CBRN Protective measures modelling
-5. Hazard area modelling

- Meteorological conditions and CBRN material properties for modelling the dispersion of CBRN material are not explicitly represented in the NETN-CBRN FOM Module.
-NETN-METOC FOM module can be used to model weather conditions that may impact the dispersion of CBRN materials and cause dynamic change to hazard areas.

 ## License